 GALLERY AND TUTORIALS

-In the future, I intend to add photos of finished projects made using my fabric designs.
-I will also add links to new tutorials as I get them finished.
+Here are some photos of finished projects made using my fabric designs.
+I will add links to new tutorials as I get them finished.